loic-sharma/remote_hot_reload/README.md

     2. Run the demo!

-       > [!NOTE]
-       > Firebase Realtime Database does not support all Flutter platforms.
+       > ⚠️ Firebase Realtime Database does not support all Flutter platforms.
-       > Target web for Windows and Linux machines.
+       > Target web on Windows and Linux machines.

         1. Run the client app: